 - Legal information

 - Business information

-The income-based method, cost-based method, option-based method, and the market-based method are the four most commonly used approaches used when considering patent valuation.
-The general consensus is that using multiple approaches is favored over a single method.
+The income-based, cost-based, option-based, and market-based methods are the four most commonly used approaches when contemplating patent valuation.
+The general consensus is that adopting multiple strategies is favored over a single method.

-The final stage in traditional, manual patent evaluation is to report on the findings, conclusions, assumptions and the work carried out during the patent valuation process.
+The closing stage in traditional, manual patent evaluation is to report on the findings, conclusions, theories, and work completed during the patent valuation process.

-As you can see, manually preparing for patent and IP investment takes a lot of time and effort.
-AI and Big Data can support mindful and effective decision making.
+As you can see, manually preparing for patent investment takes a lot of time and effort.
+AI and Big Data can support mindful and effective decision-making.